GuilhermeStrice/PS3Lib/README.md

 # PS3 Library for .NET

-This will allow you to communicate with your PS3 DEX/CEX Connection with targets , read/write memory and more...
+This will allow you to communicate with your PS3 DEX/CEX Connect with PS3's, read/write memory and more...

 # Last changes:
-- Support CCAPI v2.60+.
-- Read/Write memory as 'double'.
-- Read/Write memory as 'float' array.
+- Removed System.Windows.Forms as dependecy
-- ArrayBuilder constructor overload.
-- Some functions fixes.
+- Natively supports MAPI through CCAPI (still needs fake "CCAPI.dll" but now it must be called "MAPI.dll")
+- Code refractoring

 # Functions list :